-In the history of the United States, there were travelling salesmen who sold a variety of different tonics, potions, powders, syrups, pills, and other remedies that, so they claimed, were guaranteed to cure almost any kind of ailment that a human being could be afflicted by.
+In the history of the United States, there were travelling salesmen who sold a variety of different tonics, potions, powders, syrups, pills, and other remedies that, so they claimed, were guaranteed to cure almost any kind of ailment by which a human being could be afflicted.
 Most of these remedies were of dubious value.
 An example is snake oil, which gave its name to this entire class of suspect remedies.
 These salesmen exploited the fear and gullibility of the many uneducated people at the time in order to hawk their wares and make money.

 Today, like the chameleon, snake oil salesmen have changed their products and their sales pitch, but they continue to hawk their many worthless wares to unsuspecting buyers.
 Many are the products which are packaged and marketed to consumers, but which either consumers don’t need, don’t do what they are advertised to do, or malfunction or break down prematurely so they must be repaired or replaced.
 However, the insistent claims and honeyed promises made by snake oil salesmen are not limited to the realm of physical products.
 Wherever and whenever human beings have a strong desire for something – whether for sex, food, beauty, health, fitness, pleasure, oblivion from one’s troubles, novelty, comfort, convenience, status, wealth, or luxury – there is an opportunity for individuals to make money, whether legitimately or illegitimately.